ejagnes/flexible_switch_2ISP/README.md

-# Codes used for article: Complementary Inhibitory Weight Profiles Emerge from Plasticity and Allow Flexible Switching of Receptive Fields
+# Code used for article: Complementary Inhibitory Weight Profiles Emerge from Plasticity and Allow Flexible Switching of Receptive Fields

 Everton J. Agnes (1), Andrea I. Luppi (1), and Tim P. Vogels (1,2)